yadavan88/enumeratum-blog/README.md

   override val values: IndexedSeq[Country] = findValues
 }
 ```
 Note that we have to implement the field values, with the list of possible values for the enum.
-Enumeratum already provides a method findValues which returns all the defined enum elements in the same order in which it is defined.
+Enumeratum already provides a method _findValues_ which returns all the defined **enum elements in the same order in which it is defined**.
 This is done at compile time using macros and hence there is no run-time overhead too.

 We can verify the above implementation:
 ```scala